Los Angeles Spousal Support Lawyer

-Understanding Spousal Support Laws In California
+Understanding Spousal Support Laws in California

 California law recognizes a mutual responsibility between spouses.
 This means both parties of a marriage are responsible for the financial well-being of each other.
 In many cases, one spouse is the primary earner for the family, while the other carries other responsibilities.
 In the event of the divorce, this spouse may have the right to seek spousal support, also called alimony.

-How Is Alimony Calculated In California?
+How Is Alimony Calculated in CA?

 Other factors the court will consider when determining spousal support include:

 - The health and age of each spouse

 - Willingness to prepare for a new occupation

 - Balancing factors related to the division of marital assets